Quote_tiny Amy's quotes

 I believe that life is a game, that life is a cruel joke, and that life is what happens when you're alive and that you might as well lie back and enjoy it."

-"The secret of the Great Stories is that they have no secrets.
+“...the secret of the Great Stories is that they have no secrets.
 The Great Stories are the ones you have heard and want to hear again.
 The ones you can enter anywhere and inhabit comfortably.
 They don’t deceive you with thrills and trick endings.
 They don’t surprise you with the unforeseen.
 They are as familiar as the house you live in.
 Or the smell of your lover’s skin.
 You know how they end, yet you listen as though you don’t.
 In the way that although you know that one day you will die, you live as though you won’t.
 In the Great Stories you know who lives, who dies, who finds love, who doesn’t.
 And yet you want to know again.
-THAT is their mystery and magic."

-Arundhati Roy (The God of Small Things)
+Arundhati Roy, The God of Small Things

 Neil Gaiman

-• "And then one student said that happiness is what happens when you go to bed on the hottest night of the summer, a night so hot you can't even wear a tee-shirt and you sleep on top of the sheets instead of under them, although try to sleep is probably more accurate.
+“And then one student said that happiness is what happens when you go to bed on the hottest night of the summer, a night so hot you can't even wear a tee-shirt and you sleep on top of the sheets instead of under them, although try to sleep is probably more accurate.
 And then at some point late, late, late at night, say just a bit before dawn, the heat finally breaks and the night turns into cool and when you briefly wake up, you notice that you're almost chilly, and in your groggy, half-consciousness, you reach over and pull the sheet around you and just that flimsy sheet makes it warm enough and you drift back off into a deep sleep.
-And it's that reaching, that gesture, that reflex we have to pull what's warm - whether it's something or someone - toward us, that feeling we get when we do that, that feeling of being sad in the world and ready for sleep, that's happiness."
+And it's that reaching, that gesture, that reflex we have to pull what's warm - whether it's something or someone - toward us, that feeling we get when we do that, that feeling of being safe in the world and ready for sleep, that's happiness.”

-Paul Schmidtberger (Design Flaws of the Human Condition)
+Paul Schmidtberger, Design Flaws of the Human Condition

-• Karen Joy Fowler
+Karen Joy Fowler

 "I once broke up with a boy because he wrote me an awful poem."

-Karen Joy Fowler (The Jane Austen Book Club)
+Karen Joy Fowler, The Jane Austen Book Club

 "Most people don't realize how important librarians are.
 I ran across a book recently which suggested that the peace and prosperity of a culture was solely related to how many librarians it contained.
 Possibly a slight overstatement.
 But a culture that doesn't value its librarians doesn't value ideas and without ideas, well, where are we?"